GodotModding/gmlwiki/docs/guides/modding/mod_files.md

 	ModLoaderLog.info("Ready!", AUTHORNAME_MODNAME_LOG_NAME)
 ```

+???+ note
-!> The const variable you use to log (`AUTHORNAME_MODNAME_LOG_NAME` in the example above) should **always** be unique to your own mod, in every file you use it.
+      The const variable you use to log (`AUTHORNAME_MODNAME_LOG_NAME` in the example above) should **always** be unique to your own mod, in every file you use it.
 Otherwise, if another mod uses that same variable, you'll get an error.

 ## manifest.json